digitalbricks/asyncform/README.md

 All submittions of this form will then be sent asynchronous to the URL specified in the form `action` attribute.

 ## Notes
+### Internet Explorer
+Internet Explorer 11 is currently not supported because it lacks the fetch API.

+### No JSON
 This script is currently made for handling text (or html) responses, **no** JSON.
 If you want to handle JSON responses, the script has to be modified (replace at least `response.text()`with `response.json()`).
 In my usecase for contact forms, I prefer the text results as they act as fallback if the client hasn't JS enabled.

+### Button styling
+While the form action url is fetched, the form submit button get disabled an a class called `.async-form__button--fetching`.
+You may use this for styling.